usnistgov/FIPS201/_FIPS201/frontend.md

 *Zone 1F—Photograph*.
 The photograph SHALL be placed in the upper left corner, as depicted in Figure 4-1, and be a full frontal pose from top of the head to shoulder.
 A minimum of 300 dots per inch (dpi) resolution SHALL be used.
-The background should follow recommendations set forth in [SP 800-76].
+The background SHOULD follow recommendations set forth in [SP 800-76].

 *Zone 2F—Name*.
 The full name[^pseudonym] SHALL be printed directly under the photograph in capital letters.
 The full name SHALL be composed of a Primary Identifier (i.e., surnames or family names) and a Secondary Identifier (i.e., pre-names or given names).
 The printed name SHALL match the name on the identity source documents provided during identity proofing and registration to the extent possible.
 The full name SHALL be printed in the &lt;Primary Identifier&gt;, &lt;Secondary Identifier&gt; format.
-The entire full name should be printed on available lines of Zone 2F and either identifier could be wrapped.
+The entire full name SHOULD be printed on available lines of Zone 2F and either identifier could be wrapped.
 The wrapped identifier SHALL be indicated with “&gt;” character at the end of the line.
 The identifiers may be printed on separate lines if each fits on one line.
 Departments and agencies SHALL use the largest font size of 7 to 10 points that allows the full name to be printed.
 The font size 7 point allows space for 3 lines and SHALL only be used if the full name does not fit on two lines with font size 8 point.
 Table 4-1 provides examples of separate Primary and Secondary Identifier lines, single line with identifiers, wrapped full names, and full name in three lines.
-Note that the truncation should only occur if the full name cannot be printed in 7 point font.
+Note that the truncation SHOULD only occur if the full name cannot be printed in 7 point font.

 Names in the Primary Identifier and the first name in the Secondary Identifier SHALL NOT be abbreviated.
 Other names and conventional prefixes and suffixes, which SHALL be included in the Secondary Identifier,